Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 ## Hints

 WordPress is running on the VM, can you extend its functionality to let you see more about the system?
 Can you get some access to the machine itself via WordPress?
-Are there exploit modules and scripts out there that allow you to expland access as an authenticated WordPRess user?
+Are there exploit modules and scripts out there that allow you to expand access as an authenticated WordPress user?

 ## Solution